-The Company considers the significant decrease in tungsten prices during 2015 as an indicator of possible impairment.
+The Company considers the significant decrease in tungsten prices during 2015 and year to date March 31, 2016 as an indicator of possible impairment.
 Accordingly, management performed an impairment assessment for each of its two operating mines, Los Santos and Wolfram Camp.